IBMa/equal-access/accessibility-checker-extension/README.md

 **Run local extension with local rule server**
 1. Under the `rule-server` directory, `npm start`
+2. Open https://localhost:9445 in your browser and accept any self-signed certs.
+In chrome you may need to type 'thisisunsafe', which will accept the cert (you will not actually see anywhere to type it).
+You should get "Cannot GET /".
-2. On a new command line window, under the `accessibility-checker-extension` directory, `npm run build:watch:local`
+3. On a new command line window, under the `accessibility-checker-extension` directory, `npm run build:watch:local`

 **Run local extension with production rule server**